darcien/blog/content/about.md

 - I like pasta.
 - I love cheese roll.
 - Fish?
 I like [bandeng][bandeng], salmon, and tuna.
 - Fruits?
-I like pineapple, lemon, and banana.
+I like banana, white grapes, lemon, and pineapple.
   Apple is also kinda nice.
+- I thought I would like berries (straw, blue, rasp), turns out no :(
 - I like stir fried beef with black pepper.
 - I like salty snacks.
 - Kue kering (cookies)?
 I like [nastar][nastar] and [kastengel][kastengel].